eli-s/secrets-leaks-detector/README.md

-# AWS Secret Scanner
+# Secrets Leaks Detector

 A security-focused web application that scans GitHub repositories to detect leaked AWS credentials in commit history.
 This tool helps identify potential security breaches by finding AWS access keys, secret keys, and session tokens that may have been accidentally committed to version control.

 ## 🔍 What This App Does

-The AWS Secret Scanner provides comprehensive security scanning for GitHub repositories by:
+The Secrets Leaks Detector provides comprehensive security scanning for GitHub repositories by:

 - **Scanning Git History**: Analyzes all commits in chronological order to find when secrets were introduced or removed
 - **Detecting AWS Credentials**: Uses advanced pattern matching to identify various types of AWS credentials